Kayak fishing has become one of the fastest growing sports over the last few years.

 What to do if an inflatable kayak gets a hole?

 Great question.
 While holes are rare in good-quality inflatable kayaks, accidents do happen.
-The good news is – they are usually easy to repair.
+The good news is they are quite straightforward to repair.
 It’s not too dissimilar from fixing a bike tire puncture.

 Check the video below – from inflatable boat legends Sea Eagle, for some expert advice on how to repair an inflatable boat or kayak.